FOR IMMEDIATE RELEASE: June 21, 2019

 PLANTPURE COMMUNITIES ANNOUNCES 10 SCHOLARSHIP RECIPIENTS

-Second round of scholarships for 2018
+First round of scholarships for 2019

 CLICK HERE TO DOWNLOAD THE PDF

-Ten exemplary leaders were chosen to receive this scholarship due to the commendable work they are doing and the impactful community goals they are planning for 2019.
+Ten exemplary leaders were chosen to receive this scholarship due to the commendable work they are doing and the impactful community goals they are planning for 2019/20.
 “We are so thankful to CNS for their partnership and for allowing us to offer this exceptional educational resource to our on-the-ground Pod leaders who are bringing the science of plant-based nutrition to their communities,” said Jody Kass, PPC Executive Director.
 “CNS is pleased to support PPC’s efforts to strengthen the Pod Network by offering these educational scholarships to active community leaders helping to share the science-based nutrition and health message.
 There is so much confusing information out there.
-It is crucial that this information reaches everyone, and especially those who live in food deserts, low-income, and other underserved neighborhoods where food borne chronic diseases are rampant,” said Jenny Miller, CNS Executive Director.
+It is crucial that this information reaches everyone, and especially those who live in food deserts, low-income, and other underserved neighborhoods where nutrition-related chronic diseases are rampant,” said Jenny Miller, CNS Executive Director.

 The scholarship recipients represent a diverse group of local leaders who will be bringing evidence-based nutrition education back to their communities in five countries: India, United Kingdom, Canada (British Columbia, Manitoba), New Zealand, and the United States (Ohio, Oregon, Illinois, New York, Georgia).
 One of the award winners is fluent in Spanish and another in Hindi.
 Meet our scholarship recipients: